Short Stirling: Prototypes

 The S.31 also received the lengthened undercarriage to test this; subsequent trials found no need for further modification in this respect.
 Other modifications made included the adoption of a larger tailplane with conventional elevators to improve aft controllability.
 The sole S.31 was scrapped after a takeoff accident at RAF Stradishall, Suffolk, in February 1944.
 Meanwhile, before either of the prototypes had flown, the Air Ministry had decided to order the S.29 into production "off the drawing board" in response to reports of further increases in strength on the part of the German Luftwaffe.

-On 14 May 1939, the first S.29, which had by this point received the service name "Stirling" after the Scottish city, performed its first flight.
-The first prototype was outfitted with four Bristol Hercules II radial engines, and was reported as having satisfactory handling in its two months of flying.
-However, the entire programme suffered a setback when the first prototype suffered severe damage and was written off as a result of a landing accident, in which one of the brakes locked, causing the aircraft to slew off the runway and the landing gear to collapse.
+On 14 May 1939, the first S.29, which had by this point received the service name "Stirling" after the Scottish city, performed its first flight, but on landing, one of the brakes locked, causing the aircraft to slew off the runway and the landing gear to collapse.
+The resulting damage caused the first prototype to be written off.
 A resulting redesign of the undercarriage led to substantially stronger and heavier struts being installed upon the second prototype.
 On 3 December 1939, the second prototype made its maiden flight.
-During its first sortie, one of the engines failed on takeoff, but the second prototype managed to land with relative ease.